Developmental psychologist Diana Baumrind identified four types of parenting styles:

 You do not need others’ permission to feel a certain way.

-Trying to express your feelings about your parents or childhood as an adult may result in similar treatment from friends and relatives who try to convince you that your parents are wonderful people.
+Expressing your feelings about your parents or childhood as an adult may result in similar treatment from friends and relatives who try to convince you that your parents are wonderful people.

 They may not have experienced the same thing or have been raised to trivialize uncomfortable feelings.